skipperkongen/mytornado/README.md

+# MyTornady

-# MyTornady - reducing the amount of boiler plate code for Tornado apps
+> MyTornady reduces the amount of boiler plate code for Tornado apps

 ## Quick start